jayjeo/obsidian-milvus-FastMCP/README.md

 - **Open Claude Desktop**: Your Obsidian vault is now searchable
 - **Start Searching**: Use natural language queries in Claude Desktop
 - **Advanced Features**: Access all search modes and filtering options through Claude

+## 🚨 GPU not detected issue even though my GPU exists and supports CUDA
+- Make sure set `USE_GPU = True` in `config.py` to use GPU mode
+- Pytorch has two different versions.
+One is for CPU and the other is for GPU.
+Make sure you have the correct version installed.
+If you arn't sure, run `pytorch_gpu_installer.bat` to install the correct version.

 ## Backup & Restore Milvus Data (Embedding Data)
 - **Backup**: Run `backup-all-data.bat`